-The High School Diploma Completion Initiative (HSDCI) is a unique opportunity for mid-Michigan students who have disconnected from their high school to jump-start their education and career preparation.
+The High School Diploma Completion Initiative (HSDCI) is a unique opportunity for mid-Michigan students to jump-start their education and career preparation.
 HSDCI classes are LCC courses where students earn college credit while completing diploma requirements.
-These classes utilize instructional methods customized to maximize the learning opportunity for potential students.
+These classes utilize instructional methods customized to maximize the learning opportunity for students.

 Important Dates & Deadlines